Your consultation, at your pace

 Consider booking a consultation if

-• Adults ready to book a consultation with Corey Anderson RN at Core Aesthetics Oakleigh
+• Adults ready to choose a consultation time with Corey Anderson RN

-• Patients who want assessment, suitability and risks discussed before any treatment decision
+• People who want information and individual assessment before making any treatment decision

 This may not be for you if